There’s no one-size-fits-all solution when it comes to investing because everyone’s circumstances and attitudes to risk are very different.

 The fund manager can select firms he or she believes are already well-established, or those that are up-and-coming in the UK or overseas.
 Funds run by a fund manager are known as actively-managed funds, whereas those that simply track a stock market index, such as the FTSE 100 of Britain’s biggest companies, are known as passive funds.

-Some investment funds are classed as income funds, which have proved very popular during the prolonged period of low interest rates as they offer the potential for inflation-beating returns, which can be hard to find.
+Some investment funds are classed as income funds, which have proved very popular during the prolonged period of low interest rates as they aim to achieve income in the form of dividends, that beats inflation, something that is almost impossible to find.
 They do this by investing in companies that pay generous dividends that hopefully can be relied on year after year.

 These funds are often favoured by those who need to receive a monthly income – such as those who have retired and need to supplement their pension income.
 It is possible to reinvest dividends, which can boost returns over time, thanks to “compounding”.
 This is when your returns are added to your investment and also earn returns.